cozy/cozy-proxy/docs/client/onboarding.md

 #### fetchUser(user)
 * `user`: JS Object

-Map some given user properties to the step.
-By default, the method just map the `username` for every step.
+Map given user properties to the step.
+By default, the method just map the `public_name` for every step.

 This method may be overriden by specifying a `fetchUser` method in constructor parameter.